sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 - Delegated permissions: Used by apps that have a signed-in user present
 - Application permissions: Used by apps that run without a signed-in user present

-We will configure an administrator consented delegate permision to the SAC app.
+We will configure an administrator consented delegate permission to the SAC app.

 Go to: Portal > App Registration > Settings > Required permissions.